 I hadn’t booked a hotel so my first order of business was finding a place to stay on a blisteringly hot July evening.
 After grabbing a map from tourist information in the train station, I set off for the Stari Grad district (“old city”).
-I checked rates at a few places until I found the reasonably priced Hotel Royal Inn (the Queen of England would not be caught dead here).
-The lobby looked decent enough but the room was dated, small and extremely hot.
-But for €33 (just over $40) for a private room with shower in one of the best locations in the city, you just don’t get much in hotels, even in Serbia.
-You’re better off booking an Airbnb apartment with good reviews.
-If you have not used the service before, sign up through my link and receive a discount stay!
+I checked rates at a few hotels until I found the reasonably priced Hotel Royal Inn (the Queen of England would not be caught dead there).
+The lobby is well appointed, but rooms are dated, small and extremely hot in summer.
+But for €33 (just over $40) for a private room with shower in one of the best locations in the city, it’s ok for a young traveler for a couple nights.

 After changing and checking the bed to be sure there were no bed bugs, I set out to grab a few drinks.
 I stumbled on a bustling venue with a huge outdoor bar and managed to find an open stool among the crowd.
-After ordering, the man next to me inquired where I was from- “American!?” he said.
+After ordering, the man next to me inquired where I was from.
+“American?” he replied.
 “What are you doing in Belgrade?”
 He immediately offered me a shot and later subsequently told me he was banned from the US for 10 years because he told the US embassy they were terrorists after they continued denying him a tourist visa to visit his sister in Chicago.